-Only memorial masons who are included on the Burial Authority's approved register are permitted to install, repair or refurbish memorials within the cemetery.
+Only memorial masons who are included on the Cemetery approved register are permitted to install, repair or refurbish memorials within the cemetery.

-For inclusion on the Burial Authority's Memorial Masons Register, Memorial Masons must be accepted on the NAMM or BRAMM Business Accreditations Registers, employ a licensed Fixer and maintain appropriate Public Liability and Employers Insurance policies.
+For inclusion on the register, Memorial Masons must;

+- Maintain their acceptance on the NAMM or BRAMM Business Accreditations Registers. - Employ a licensed Fixer(s).
+NAMM or BRAMM licensing scheme. - Maintain appropriate Public Liability and Employers Insurance policies.

 All memorials must be manufactured and installed as per BS8415 as a minimum.
 Permits must be submitted for all memorial work.
-Memorials installed or refurbished without an approved permit or do not comply with the original permit application may be removed from the cemetery.
+Memorials installed or refurbished without an approved permit or do not comply with the original permit application or do not conform to BS8415 may be removed from the cemetery by order of LRC Burial Services.